The Search for Constrained Random Generators: Evaluation

 The two benchmarks that \impname fails to solve are \code{isUnique} and \code{hasDuplicates} from Cobb's benchmark set.
 These examples have a large gap between their recursive forms and their $\mathsf{accuOpt}$ form, and \impname currently cannot automate that conversion--- Aesop fails to make progress and gives up in under 2s for both.
 Cobb has the benefit of a sketch to help scaffold these tricky cases.

-From maximal sketches, i.e., almost the entire generator, \code{isSortedBetween}, Cobb's fastest solved benchmark, takes just over half a second.
-With minimal sketches, i.e., only the generator's control flow, Cobb solves its fastest benchmark, \code{isUnique}, in just over 1.5s, and it takes 12min to synthesize a generator for \code{isBST}.
-In total, Cobb solves 12 of the 32 benchmarks with a minimal sketch and 14 with a maximal sketch.
-Importantly, Cobb fails immediately if a sketch has no control flow around the hole.
-This means that, for the eight benchmarks with no recursion or pattern matching, some as simple as $\mathbf{v} = 2$, Cobb made no progress toward a solution.
+From maximal sketches (the generator with one hole) Cobb's fastest benchmark, \code{isSortedBetween}, takes just over half a second.
+With minimal sketches, i.e., only the generator's control flow, Cobb solves its fastest benchmark, \code{isUnique}, in just over 1.5 seconds, and it takes 12 minutes to synthesize a generator for \code{isBST}.
+In total, Cobb solves 13 of the 32 benchmarks with a minimal sketch and 15 with a maximal sketch out of the box.
+Our team spent a collective 20 person-hours attempting to adapt Cobb to the 19 missing benchmarks, and we were able to get another 3 working with both maximal and minimal sketches.
+Of the other 16, 9 were very simple (e.g., $\mathbf{v} = 2$); Cobb outputs ``nothing to repair,'' even though the generator is incomplete.
+We are certain Cobb can handle these in theory; that was likely a bug in our setup or the implementation.
+The other 7 were more complicated (e.g., the Palamedes version of \code{isRBT}, which is stronger than the one in the Cobb paper).
+One of these (\code{isTrue}) cannot be encoded because the current implementation only supports integer lists; the rest might be implementable with more effort.

-For two of the benchmarks, (\code{isEvenLen} and \code{isAllTwosEvenLen}), Cobb timed out during the synthesis process for the minimal sketch.
-For nine benchmarks, Cobb's SMT calls failed because it was lacking lemmas about the benchmark predicate.